Barbara’s Stage 3 Colon Cancer Story

-We didn’t tell my daughter, she was four.
+We didn’t tell my daughter; she was 4.
 My boys we told independent of each other.
 First we told my 12-year-old.
-Then we told my ten-year-old.
+Then we told my 10-year-old.
 That sucked.

 There’s no right or wrong.
 I’m not a secret keeper.
 I didn’t think the kids needed to know if the surgery had gone in another direction.

-As soon as I knew I had chemo, I just couldn’t not tell them because it was going to require everyone’s understanding of this ‘new normal.’
-Mommy wasn’t going to be at pick-ups and drop-off some days.
-And she wasn’t going to be able to do her usual ‘mommy things.’
-So I just needed everybody on board.
+As soon as I knew I had chemo, I just couldn’t not tell them because it was going to require everyone’s understanding of this “new normal.”
+Mommy wasn’t going to be at pick-ups and drop-off some days, and she wasn’t going to be able to do her usual Mommy things.
+I just needed everybody on board.

-But it changed the chemistry of my home.
+It changed the chemistry of my home.
 I think it changed the fabric of my children’s childhood forever.
 Cancer’s a very deep word.
 It’s very scary.
-All of a sudden it’s like everyone is dying of cancer.
+All of a sudden, it’s like everyone is dying of cancer.
 Cancer is a scary word.

 I think their innocence was robbed that day.
 Life just all of a sudden became very real.
-I said to them, we had Googled how do you tell your kids you have cancer?
+We had Googled, “How do you tell your kids you have cancer?”
 I did get some great advice on the internet.

 There’s no “right” way of sharing a cancer diagnosis

 I just like being transparent.
 It works better for my personality, and I don’t think I have anything to be ashamed of.
 I know another woman in my same town that had the same diagnosis.